Why Nearshore Software Development in South America is Becoming More Attractive than Outsourcing to India

 Cost: While costs of outsourcing to India have traditionally been low, this is no longer the case.
 Due to a stronger Rupee, increased turnover, higher salaries, and shortages of skilled workers, costs have risen and are now only slightly lower or on par with other outsourcing centers around the world.
 According to Accelerance’s 2017 Global Outsourcing rates, the rate for a junior developer in Asia is $20-$30 an hour which is on par with Jobsity’s rate of $4200 a month or $26.25 an hour for the same junior developer.

-With costs differences between Asia and South America nearly on par, the case for outsourcing to the latter is getting stronger.
+With costs differences between Asia and South America nearly on par, the case for nearshore software development to the latter is getting stronger.
 Jobsity’s pricing is very competitive and with flat fee billing and direct client management of our developers, we make it simpler to estimate and budget projects.